cai-lw/cs-97si-solutions/docs/assn7.md

 ## 2135 Farm Tour (7)

 This is equivalent to finding a minimum cost flow whose flow amount is 2.
 Every edge has capacity 1 and cost equal to its length.
 Solution is just the standard algorithm for minimum cost flow: find the shortest path, reverse and negate all edges on that path, then find the shortest path again.
-Complexity is $O(M\logM)$.
+Complexity is $O(M\log M)$.

 I am not aware of any interpretation of this problem that doesn't involve network flow.